Becoming a Missionary

 Perspective

-Another topic that can either hinder us or encourage us to become a missionary (sent-one) is our perspective of ourselves.
+Another topic that can either hinder or encourage us to become a missionary is our perspective of ourselves.

 According to your perception of yourself, how does your character and reputation compare to that of an elder, deacon, or godly woman?